 ...but I know we are made of mistakes.

-Piecing something new together

-from the broken habits

-which we mistook for parts of ourselves.
+Piecing something new together from the broken habits which we mistook for parts of ourselves.

-The stillness could look like boredom,

-but if you listened to silence,

-it was an opening

-beyond the limitations of words.
+The stillness could look like boredom, but if you listened to silence, it was an opening beyond the limitations of words.

 Peace and quiet is the dessert.

+<footer>

-<footer> I am here to facilitate a coming to terms with the human beyond the social programming of the 'right' way to interact, so that we may settle into the trust of learning each other, together.
-The calm of vulerable connection when you both admit that you don't know the rules... and perhaps '''
+I am here to facilitate a coming to terms with the human beyond the social programming of the 'right' way to interact, so that we may settle into the trust of learning each other, together.
+The calm of vulerable connection when you both admit that you don't know the rules... and perhaps question that there are any?

-</html>
+</footer>